Research

 Optimal Investments in Africa's Road Network

-This paper characterizes economically optimal investments into Africa's road network in partial and general equilibrium - based on a detailed account of the road network, road construction costs, frictions in cross-border trading, and economic geography.
+This paper characterizes economically optimal investments into Africa's road network in partial and general equilibrium - based on a detailed topography of the network, road construction costs, frictions in cross-border trading, and economic geography.
 Drawing from data on 144 million trans-continental routes, it first assesses local and global network efficiency and market access.
-It then derives a reduced network connecting 453 large cities and ports along the fastest routes, devises an algorithm to propose high-value new links, and analyzes the quality of existing links and link-level construction/upgrading costs.
-Subsequently, it computes market-access-maximizing investments in partial equilibrium and conducts cost-benefit analysis for individual links and several investment packages of up to 61 billion USD'15.
-Using a spatial economic model and global optimization over the space of networks, it finally considers welfare-maximizing investments in spatial equilibrium for 50 and 100-billion USD'15 budgets.
+It then derives a large network connecting 447 cities and 52 ports along the fastest routes, devises an algorithm to propose new links, analyzes the quality of existing links, and estimates link-level construction/upgrading costs.
+Subsequently, it computes market-access-maximizing investments in partial equilibrium and conducts cost-benefit analysis for individual links and several investment packages.
+Using a spatial economic model and global optimization over the space of networks, it finally elicits welfare-maximizing investments in spatial equilibrium.
 Findings imply that cross-border frictions and trade elasticities significantly shape optimal road investments.
 Reducing frictions yields the greatest benefits, followed by road upgrades and new construction.
 Sequencing matters, as reduced frictions generally increase investment returns.
-Returns to upgrading key links are large, even under current frictions.
+Returns to upgrading key links are large, even under frictions.

 Mapping Africa's Infrastructure Potential with Geospatial Big Data and Causal ML

-Using rich geospatial data and causal machine learning, this paper maps potential economic benefits of incremental investments in all major types of public and economic infrastructure across Africa.
-These 'infrastructure potential maps' cover all populated areas in Africa, at a spatial resolution of 9.7km (96km2 hexagons).
-They show that the local benefits of additional infrastructure are highly variable and context-specific.
-Investments in education, paved roads, power, communications, industrial facilities, health, automotive facilities, transport, public services, and hotels yield high average but very heterogeneous returns.
-Power investments, for example, significantly increase household wealth only in urban spaces, whereas education investments are more effective in rural areas.
-Market access and agglomeration effects are important forces governing these returns.
-Descriptive analysis further reveals that infrastructure in Africa is concentrated in urban areas and often inefficiently allocated.
-African cities exhibit marked heterogeneity in both public infrastructure and economic activities.
+Using rich geospatial data and causal machine learning (ML), this paper maps potential economic benefits from incremental investments in all major types of public and economic infrastructure across Africa.
+These 'infrastructure potential maps' cover all African populated areas at a spatial resolution of 9.7km.
+They show that the local returns to infrastructure are highly variable and context-specific.
+For example 'hard infrastructure' such as paved roads and communications is more beneficial in cities, whereas 'social infrastructure' such as education, health, public services and utilities is more critical in rural areas.
+Market access and agglomeration forces largely govern these returns.
+The open Africa Infrastructure Database built for this project provides granular data classified into 54 economic categories.
+Its exploration further reveals that Africa's infrastructure is concentrated and often inefficiently allocated.
+All notable findings are consistent with economic literature, highlighting causal ML's ability to extract insights from geospatial data and assist spatial planning.

 collapse: Advanced and Fast Statistical Computing and Data Transformation in R